Lazerbeak12345/chaml/README.md

 ## Other features

 - Object inheritance
-  - Planned to be much like TypeScript, but with functions at the top of the tree.
-  - To be implemented by importing a library.
-This ipmlementation may even have a syntax module availiable.
+  - The core components are provided, but can be improoved with a library.
 - Keywords, inline xml, obj syntax sugar all to be syntax modules.

+### Other features proposal "Operators"

+Make most operators a syntax module.

 ## Syntax